 Ability to Keep Residents Mobile

-This tells you the percentage of residents who retained mobility levels over time.
-Retaining mobility is often a great sign for residents' health.
+This indicates the percentage of patients that were able to retain mobility over time.
+Optimizing mobility can be a good sign for residents' well-being.

-This is the number of times residents are hospitalized per 1,000 days of care.
-There is a correlation between keeping patients out of the hospital and the quality of nursing home care.
+This indicates the number of times residents are hospitalized per thousand days of care.
+There is generally a correlation between having fewer hospitalizations and the overall quality of long-term care.

 Short-term Care: Rehospitalizations

-This metric tracks the number of times residents are rehospitalized per 1,000 days of short-term care.
-Staying out of the hospital during rehabilitation is critical to restoring the physical well-being of patients.
+This metric tracks the number of rehospitalizations per thousand days of short-term care.
+Keeping residents out of the hospital during rehabilitation is key to restoring the physical well-being of patients.

 Short-term Care: ER Visits